 Although Invisalign is associated with very high rates of patient satisfaction, there are a few drawbacks you should know about.
 Because of the laboratory costs, Invisalign is a bit more expensive than traditional braces.
 And Invisalign treatment requires participation on the part of the patient.
 If the patient doesn’t wear the aligners as prescribed, the treatment won’t work.

-If you’d like to find out if you are a candidate for Invisalign, please call our office or complete our request an appointment form.
+If you’d like to find out if you are a candidate for Invisalign you may request a complimentary consultation for a brief visit before committing to a full exam.
+You may call our office or click here to request an appointment online.